enemonsieur/offis_repo/PROJECTS/fMRI data analysis/Talk 9 - Statistical Inferences.md

 Random Field Theory: How does it do p-value correction
 	Estimates the smoothness of your t-image by recreating the filter, and base on that calculates the corrected p-value.
 	The more the filter increases, the smoother the image was =>the more the corr happens on a longer distances => the smaller the p value becomes.
 A very smooth data means we gotta be VERY CONSERVATIVE #unclear

-What is R in the RFT
-	R is the Reso volume? the volume of the brain, than we calculate / smoothing function.
-To determine how smooth or correlated or dependent our data are.
-If its already pretty smooth, you won't have to correct the p value.
-	The smaller the smoothness the bigger the p-value will be transform What is Random Field Theory
+What is Random Field Theory
 	It's a math formula to estimate corrected p-values for each clusters.
 It  kinda does it by estimating the Smoothness of the data (intrinsic and after smoothing), and the more it finds smoothness, the lower the p-value will be => and the higher the Uc will be.
 	Which means, too much smoothness in the data makes it hard to find FP and we have to be more conservative.